Autoencoder Based Sample Selection for Self-Taught Learning: Proposed Method

-We employ softmax classfier due to its simplicity and capability to do soft classification.
+We employ a softmax classifier due to its simplicity and capability to do soft classification.
 The training data weights are included in classifier training, which leads to the following cost function

-where $\mathbf{\Theta_c} = [ \mathbf{\Theta_c}^{(1)}, \mathbf{\Theta_c}^{(2)}, \cdots, \mathbf{\Theta_c}^{(n_{\rm ctrg})}]$ is the classifier parameter to be optimized.
+where $\mathbf{\Theta_c} = [ \mathbf{\Theta_c}^{(1)}, \mathbf{\Theta_c}^{(2)}, \cdots, \mathbf{\Theta_c}^{(C_{\rm trg})}]$ is the classifier parameter to be optimized.
 We use an L-BFGS algorithm to compute the optimal value of $\mathbf{\Theta}$.
-The gradients needed for optimization are given by { }
+The gradients needed for optimization are given by